40 Functions of the cardiovascular system

 • Describe the major functions of each component of the cardiovascular system (i.e., blood, heart, blood vessels).

 The cardiovascular system is comprised of three major components- the blood, heart, and blood vessels.
-Each of these play a crucial role which allow the cardiovascular system to be the transportation system of the body.
+Each of these play a crucial role, allowing the cardiovascular system to be the transportation system of the body.
 The function of each will be described in more detail below.

 Blood